Design Consultant - Graphic Designer - Type Designer - Academic

 Through investigative practice he generates type faces that explore the potential of historically inspired letterforms within contemporary contexts.
 His typeface specimens have been exhibited widely in Britain - including London, Bristol, Birmingham, Brighton, Northumberland - as well as abroad in Ireland and Germany.

-He is a senior lecturer at the art school that is situated within Anglia Ruskin University in Cambridge.
-Where his academic and practiced-based research concentrates upon 18th and 19th Century type evolution; and through his new and revival types and historical research he seeks to explore missed opportunities and forgotten avenues of type design.
-This work is leading towards publication in this largely discounted and ignored period in typographic history.
+He is a senior lecturer at the art school that is situated within ARU (Anglia Ruskin University) in Cambridge.
+Where his academic and practiced-based research concentrates upon seventeenth to nineteenth century history within type evolution; and through his new and revival typefaces and historical research he seeks to explore missed opportunities and forgotten avenues of type design.
+This work leads to publication in this largely discounted and ignored period in typographic history.